Koran-burnings to continue, despite Sweden terror threat

 The peaceful event, which took place on a rainy day, went largely unreported in international media.

-There were also other Koran-burnings in Sweden in the past two weeks, Stockholm Police confirmed, which similarly fell under the international radar.
+There were also other Koran-burnings in Sweden, on 14 and 18 August, which mostly fell under the international radar.

+"Reactions to the Koran-burnings during the summer are continuing during August.
+However, we have seen a continuing decrease in the amount of reactions in media (news media and social media) abroad", said the Swedish Institute, a government body which monitors foreign media coverage of Sweden.

-But three such protests earlier this year — next to the Turkish embassy, outside a mosque, and beside parliament — caused a global uproar, including violent anti-Swedish demonstrations in Lebanon and Iraq.
+But three such protests earlier this year — next to the Turkish embassy, outside a mosque, and beside parliament — did cause a global uproar, including violent anti-Swedish demonstrations in Lebanon and Iraq.

 These burnings were carried out by an Iraqi protester called Salwan Momika and a Danish activist called Rasmus Paludan.

-Note: This story was updated on 18 August 2023, adding information from the Swedish Institute.